bolt/boltforms/doc/getting-started.md

 ### Template

-To render our anonymous comments form, we woul just place it in the required location in the desired Twig template, e.g.:
+To render our anonymous comments form, we would just place it in the required location in the desired Twig template, e.g.:

 ```twig